Table of Contents[Hide][Show]

 Dates are one of my favorite fruits.
 Sadly, where I live I rarely get to experience the fresh version.

-Either way, dates – fresh and dried – are an absolutely delicious as well as nutritious traditional food.
+Either way, dates – fresh and dried – are absolutely delicious as well as a nutritious traditional food.
 They are one of the oldest known cultivated plants, going back around six thousand years!
 But they are not only traditional for food.
 They are highly medicinal too.

 Dates as Food and Medicine

 The International Journal of Clinical and Experimental Medicine summarizes the medicinal benefits of dates succinctly in this scientific review:

 Antioxidant activity is recognized due to the wide range of phenolic compounds present in dates including p-coumaric, ferulic, and sinapic acids, flavonoids, and procyanidins.
 Other study showed that palm date fruits constitutes thirteen flavonoid glycosides of luteolin, quercetin, and apigenin at different stages of maturity.
 Ajwa, types of dates that is only cultivated in Saudi Arabia/Al-Madinah Al-Munawara and have significant value in several types of diseases cure and also show protective role in hepatic [liver] toxicity.
 In this review, dates fruits has medicinal value are summarized in terms of therapeutic implications in the various types of diseases through anti-oxidant, anti-cancerous and ant-diabetic character.
 (1)

 But why wait until you are ill to benefit from the antioxidant powerhouse of dates?
 Best to enjoy them, the primary fruit of the Arabian peninsula, for their delicious natural sweetening today!